metabrainz/troi-recommendation-playground/docs/lb_radio.rst

 ::

-  artist:(pretty lights):3:easy tag:(trip hop):2 artist:morcheeba:1:nosim
+  artist:(pretty lights):3:easy tag:(trip hop):2 artist:morcheeba::nosim

 This prompt will play 3 parts from artist "Pretty Lights", 2 parts from the tag "trip hop" and 1 part from the artist "Morcheeba" with no tracks from similar artists.